diemastermonkey/dial-o-tron/README.md

 Caller ID blocked!
 ```

-Other numbers yield obscure voicemail or control systems, old-school BBS, mysterious operatives, random strangers, and more.
+Players explore the game world 7 digits at a time to discover:
+* Obscure voicemail and control systems
+* Old-school BBSes
+* Mysterious operatives and puzzles
+* Random strangers and more

 Each number gives the impression of a distinct entity with a memory and interaction.

-Players eventually learn how to hack other systems and their own device to uncover the story, and ultimately retake the network for users.
+Players learn to hack other systems and their own device to uncover the story, and ultimately retake the network for users.

 # Concepts
 (Key concepts needed to understand wtf is going on.)